-On the way to a drug free life, those in active addiction may begin with the use of low-threshold pharmacological interventions as they enter the withdrawal process.
-Medications like Buprenorphine and Suboxone have been well known to reduce the impact of the side effects of withdrawal.
-At the Harm Reduction Center we encourage change through our model that applies Integrated MAT, Motivational Interviewing and additional therapeutic modalities we can empower and enrich the lives of those who are ready and willing to live a life free of drugs.
-Without passing judgement, we provide each of our clients with the tools they need to embark on their road to recovery.
+Those in active addiction may begin with the use of low-threshold pharmacological interventions as they enter the withdrawal process.
+Medications such as Buprenorphine and Suboxone, help to reduce the impact of the side effects of withdrawal.
+At the Harm Reduction Center, we encourage change through our model.
+This includes Integrated MAT, Motivational Interviewing, and additional therapeutic modalities.
+Allowing us to empower and enrich the lives of those who are ready and willing to live a sober life.
+Without passing judgment, we provide each of our clients with the tools to embark on their road to recovery.
 We recognize that every person is different and their journey to a new life is just as unique as they are.
 Let us empower you.